Securing Claude Cowork: A Security Practitioner’s Guide

 All To block the Chrome-to-Cowork bridge specifically: Admin Settings > Connectors > Claude in Chrome > Toggle off.
 PR.AC-7

-All Set up private plugin marketplace in Organization Settings > Plugins.
+All Set up private plugin marketplace in Organisation Settings > Plugins.
 PR.AC-4

 All Review each of Anthropic's 20+ official plugins before adding.
 Set install preferences: Auto-install / Available / Not Available.
 ID.SC-2

-All Block plugins accessing systems your org doesn't use.
+All Block plugins accessing systems your org does not use.
 PR.AC-4

 All For GitHub-sourced plugins: enforce branch protection, code reviews, and commit signing.
 PR.DS-6